AmyJDavis/NRMPDataCleaning/README.md

 ## Files included

-The following files need to be added to a folder that will serve as a working directory
+The following files need to be saved to a folder on your computer that will serve as the working directory.

-1. DataCheckingErrors.xls
+1. app.R - This is the R code you will need to open in R via RStudio to run the shiny app (used in Step 4)
-2. DataCheckingErrors.pdf (needs to be in a folder titled "www" and that folder needs to be in your working directory)
+2. www - You will need to have a folder within your working direction named 'www'.
+The following files need to be within the www folder.

-3. USDA_bw_transparent.png (needs to be in a folder titled "www" and that folder needs to be in your working directory)
+   a)	DataCheckingErrors.xls

-The following file is the R script you should save in the same working directory as specified above.
-Open this script in R via RStudio to run the shiny app (used in Step 4)
+   b)	DataCheckingErrors.pdf
-1.	app.R
+   c)	USDA_bw_transparent.png

 ## Step by Step to Launch App From R

 ### Step 1: Download R and RStudio (if both are already installed proceed to Step 2)

-- Submit an IT ticket requesting to have R and R Studio (latest versions) installed
+- Submit an IT ticket requesting to have R and R Studio (latest versions) installed.
+R can be installed without administrative privileges as long as it is saved under My Documents and not Programs.

 #### -OR-